 Cal Water's current GRC decision established conservation budgets for each district for the years 2011-2013.
 These budgets specify the total annual expenditure on conservation programs, as well as the maximum amount that can be allocated to (1) program administration and research, (2) public information and school education programs, (3) residential conservation programs, and (4) non-residential conservation programs.
-Table ES-8 shows these budgetary restrictions for Oroville District.
-These budget constraints effectively limit the amount of conservation the district can implement in 2011-13 and are a key reason why the demand modeling indicates the district will not be able to meet its district-specific SBx7-7 target in 2015 and instead will need to rely on the regional compliance option.
+Table ES-7 shows these budgetary restrictions for Stockton District.